jairus-m/cath-classification-cnn/src/README.md

        [ 0.        ,  0.        ,  0.        ]])
 ```

-Each row in the array above is the (x,y,z) coordinate of a single atom in the protein.
-This protein has 175 atoms and so the rest of the 1027 rows (1202-175) are arrays with [0, 0, 0] for each coordinate.
+Each row in the array above is the (x,y,z) coordinate of a single c-a position of a single amino acid in the protein.
+This protein has 175 atom representations and so the rest of the 1027 rows (1202-175) are arrays with [0, 0, 0] for each coordinate.

 # Visualizing the Data: